 Julie brings to the role a broad range of knowledge of motion picture production in BC which includes five years of experience in the locations department for a wide range of productions in BC.
 She is a graduate of the UBC Film Production Program.
 She also co-wrote and produced her own short film as part of the annual Crazy8 Short Film Competition.

 Smiely Khurana | Reel Green™ Sustainability Lead

 Smiely Khurana is the Reel Green™ Sustainability Lead at Creative BC, supporting and connecting Reel Green’s expanding community of engagement through the implementation of Reel Green’s strategic plan, deepening industry’s expertise and use of the tools, further transforming production practices through the Clean Energy municipal collaboration, and work to help industry transition to a circular economy.
 With a background in Motion Picture Arts and business, Smiely has worked on a number of productions in several different positions such as producer assistant, accounting, digital marketing and film promotion, and most recently as a sustainability coordinator.
-Throughout the years, Smiely passion and involvement in environmental sustainability has allowed her to lead discussions, workshops and keynotes at universities, festivals, at the Sustainable Production Forum, and host a successful podcast focused on environmental sustainability.
+Throughout the years, Smiely passion and involvement in environmental sustainability has allowed her to lead discussions, workshops and keynotes at universities, film festivals, global organizations, and host a successful podcast The Sustainable Act focused on environmental sustainability.

 Email: skhurana (at) creativebc.com

 Katharine Pavoni | Manager, Motion Picture Industry + Community Affairs